angelmtzr/computational-geometry/README.md

 ## Usage

-The `geometric` package contains several subpackages and modules, including:
+The `geometric` package contains several subpackages, including:
-- `convex`: a package for computing the convex hull of a set of points.
+- `convex`: contains modules with different algorithms for computing the convex hull of a set of points, as well as a class that facilitates handling and displaying the convex hull.

 To use any of these modules, simply import them in your Python code: